Cart 0

 Professional_Supervision_About.jpg

-I've been a Dietitian now for over 20 years, with most of this as a specialist in trauma-informed and weight inclusive approaches to Eating Disorders, eating behaviour, Body Image and Sports Nutrition.
+I've been a Dietitian and Advanced Sports Dietitian for 25 years, with most of this as a specialist in trauma-informed and weight inclusive approaches to Eating Disorders, Body Image and Sports Nutrition.
 I am passionate about supporting colleagues to develop and strengthen the wisdom and knowledge that already exists in us whilst making plenty of room for ongoing growth and development.

 I have been offering reflective supervision to Dietitians for 15 years across a variety of practice areas, but most notably in the speciality areas of weight inclusive care, trauma-informed care, Eating Disorders and Body Image.
 I meet regularly with a number of Dietitians from all over the world - thanks to technology, any location is possible!